-- 4. The Council may serve as a forum for consultation and deliberation among its members and as a source of advice to the Sanctuary Manger.
-Such advice shall fairly represent the collective and individual views of the Council members.
-In formulating such consensus advice, the Council members shall recall that the primary objective of the Sanctuary and the Act is resource protection. - 5.
-The Council is established to provide advice to the Sanctuary Manager regarding the management of the Monitor National Marine Sanctuary.
-This does not constitute authority to perform operational or management functions, or to make decisions on behalf of the Sanctuary.
+- 2. The council shall draw on the expertise of its members and other sources in order to provide advice. - 3.
+Council members shall serve as liaisons between their constituents and/or communities and the sanctuary, keeping the sanctuary staff informed of issues and concerns, as well as conducting outreach activities in their respective communities on the sanctuary's behalf. - 4.
+The council may serve as a forum for consultation and deliberation among its members and as a source of advice to the sanctuary superintendent.
+Such advice shall fairly represent the collective and individual views of the council members.
+In formulating such advice, the council members shall recall that the primary objective of the sanctuary and the Act is resource protection. - 5.
+The council is established to provide advice to the sanctuary superintendent regarding the management of the MNMS.
+This does not constitute authority to perform operational or management functions, or to make decisions on behalf of the sanctuary.